dezaen/dezaen.github.io/_posts/2018-10-21-elucidata.md

         - column      : with-6col xs-with-12col
           heading     : Typography
           description :
-            I went through various typefaces on google fonts, as I wanted to pick a unique sans-serif typeface for UI of the product and Serif typeface for the content heavy pages.
+            I went through various typefaces on google fonts, as I wanted to pick a unique sans-serif typeface for UI of the product and Serif typeface for the content-heavy pages.
 Like Website, Blogs, Letterhead, Slides etc. I choose Heebo and Merriweather.
 Heebo is an optically corrected typeface which is similar to Roboto.
 You will notice the difference only in use.
-It gave the product an unique personality and fulfilled all the need of any professional quality typeface.
-Merriweather on the other hand gelled perfectly with it and looked beautiful at all different sizes.
+It gave the product a unique personality and fulfilled all the need of any professional quality typeface.
+Merriweather, on the other hand, gelled perfectly with it and looked beautiful at all different sizes.

         - column      : with-12col
           image       : elucidata-branding/type-exploration.png